-C Ltd. Registered VAT despite its turnover is under 85K and will likely to exceed 85K as of November, then C Ltd. will comply with MTD for VAT from 1 December 2019.
+C Ltd. Registered VAT despite its turnover is under 85K and will likely exceed 85K as of November, then C Ltd. will comply with MTD for VAT from 1 December 2019.

-In conclusion, there are different deadlines to register MTD for VAT depending on the businesses VAT registration date.
+In conclusion, there are different deadlines to register MTD for VAT depending on the businesses' VAT registration date.

 Soft Landing: Refers to the incoming period between 1 April 2019 to 31 March 2020.
 Soft Landing only applies the waiving the conditions for digital links between software products within the accounting system.

-Making Tax Digital is an initiative tailored to ensure the tax system effective, efficient and easier for businesses as well as the government and other related entities countrywide in the long run.
+Making Tax Digital is an initiative tailored to ensure the tax system effective, efficient, and easier for businesses as well as the government and other related entities countrywide in the long run.

-The initiative is considered to be a restoration of huge tax deficits and is likely to enhance the digital alternatives in the economy in long run.
+The initiative is considered to be a restoration of huge tax deficits and is likely to enhance the digital alternatives in the economy in the long run.

-Our Online Business Tax Management experts are here to help you to set up digital tax account today.
+Our Online Business Tax Management experts are here to help you to set up a digital tax account today.
 With HMRC making tax digital, keep up with digital April.